wide unclasp the tables of their thoughts

-The quote below my name at the top of this website appears across two stained glass windows at the Winchester Mystery House in San Jose, California, a house I often wandered while I lived a few blocks away.
-The significance and context of these phrases – which are quotes from two different Shakespeare plays and are also the only written words to be found inside the house – remain an enigma whose solution went to the grave with Sarah Pardee Winchester.
+These words stretch across two stained glass windows at the Winchester Mystery House in San Jose, California, a house I often wandered during the time when I lived a few blocks away.
+The significance and context of these two phrases – quotes from two different Shakespeare plays and the only words to be found inside the house – remain an enigma whose meaning went to the grave with Sarah Pardee Winchester.

 Few things miss my interest if they have a story attached.
 I’m lucky: the world is filled with stories, and I’m out to read them all and write a few in the process.